icapps/android_gradle_build/README.md

         deviceTestVariant = "your-device-test-variant"  //This build variant will be used for the device testing in your pr build.
 Default: ("release" if exists, otherwise the first debuggable build type)
     }

-**Configure Hockey App**
+**Configure Hockey App Publisher**

 _Default Setup_

-By adding the following command to your `iCappsBuildConfig` you will enable `hockey` for your project with the default detekt configuration
+By adding the following command to your `iCappsBuildConfig` you will enable `hockey` for your project with the default HockeyApp configuration
 <br/>
 This are all the **required** params